 We are and may in the future be limited in our ability to purchase automobile contracts due to limits on our capital.
-As of March 31, 2020, we had unrestricted cash of \$4.5 million and \$156.4 million aggregate available borrowings under our three warehouse credit facilities (assuming the availability of sufficient eligible collateral).
-As of March 31, 2020, we had approximately \$21.3 million of such eligible collateral.
+As of March 31, 2021, we had unrestricted cash of \$9.2 million and \$128.9 million aggregate available borrowings under our two warehouse credit facilities (assuming the availability of sufficient eligible collateral).
+As of March 31, 2021, we had approximately \$61.3 million of such eligible collateral.
 Our plans to manage our liquidity include maintaining our rate of automobile contract purchases at a level that matches our available capital, and, as appropriate, minimizing our operating costs.
-During the three-month period ended March 31, 2020, we completed one securitization aggregating \$260.0 million of notes sold.
+During the three-month period ended March 31, 2021, we completed one securitization aggregating \$230.5 million of notes sold.
 We generally complete one securitization each calendar quarter and have completed four securitizations every year since 2012, except for 2015 in which we completed three.
-We had planned to complete a securitization in April 2020 but chose not to complete one since the market for asset-backed securities had been significantly interrupted due to the pandemic.
-We intend to continue to monitor the market for asset-backed securities with the intention of completing a securitization when we find terms to be acceptable.
-There is no assurance that we will be able to complete a securitization on acceptable terms.
-If we are unable to complete such securitizations, we may be required to further reduce our automobile contract purchases, in which case our interest income and other portfolio related income would decrease.